0marwalied/React-Course-Study/5-React.js-Basics/README.md

 - `Fragment` is used to group multiple elements without adding extra nodes to the DOM

 - `JSX Rules:`
   1. You can only return one top-level element
   2. Any element must include closing tag side
   3. Component Name Must Capitalized
   4. If you want to make an Expression in JSX you must wrapped it arround `{}`
-  5. When you gives a class to component user className insted`,
+  5. When you gives a class to component user className insted